 - 3 medium potatoes, unpeeled, cut into small chunks

 - Place the fish into a pan large enough to hold it comfortably, and cover with the milk.

-- Meanwhile the butter in another pan on a medium-low heat, and add the onion and the leek.
-Cover and allow to cook for about 10 minutes until really well softened, but little or no colour.
+- Meanwhile, melt the butter in another pan on medium to low heat, add the onion and the leek.
+Cover and cook for about 10 minutes until really well softened, with little or no colour.

 - Add the potato chunks and stir to coat with butter.